Public Health Experts Say Many States Are Opening Too Soon To Do So Safely

 Systemic problems

-In Dekalb County people speak some 90 languages and dialects.
+In Dekalb County, people speak some 90 languages and dialects.
 Also, it's majority African American.
-Data shows that black and brown communities are disproportionately impacted by COVID-19.
-Ford said that's because of long-standing disparities in access to healthcare.
+Data show that black and brown communities are disproportionately impacted by COVID-19.
+Ford said that's because of long-standing disparities in access to health care.

 "This is an event, but the issues that contribute to the overabundance [of coronavirus infections] in people of color is systemic," she said.
 "And so for us to not take advantage of this pandemic and try to change some systemic issues would be a waste."

-The county has mapped out cases by zip code and is ramping up testing in hard hit areas.
+The county has mapped out cases by ZIP code and is ramping up testing in hard-hit areas.
 It's also providing information about resources for mental health services, domestic abuse or the Paycheck Protection Program.
 Meanwhile the county is working to ramp up its ability to contact trace.

 Dallas County in Texas has stood up a team of infectious disease experts, epidemiologists and others scientists so that local decisions are based on science.